 WE WANT TO ENTERTAIN WITH ORIGINALITY

-Welcome to Hampstead Theatre.
-We were born in a humble hut over fifty years ago.
-Our simple mission was to create original theatre without creative restriction.
+Hampstead Theatre was born in a humble hut sixty years ago.
+Our mission was to create original theatre without creative restriction.
 We quickly attracted a generation of talent that helped to redefine British Theatre.
-That not only entertained but propelled the art form forwards.
-From Harold Pinter testing out his early plays here to the likes of Mike Leigh, Michael Frayn, Brian Friel and Terry Johnson – and more recently Beth Steele, Ruby Thomas, Nell Leyshon and Roy Williams, all premiering their work here.
+From Harold Pinter testing out his early plays here to the likes of Mike Leigh, Michael Frayn and Terry Johnson – and more recently Beth Steele, Ruby Thomas, Nell Leyshon and Roy Williams, all premiering their work here.

-We left our hut a long time ago and now occupy one of London’s state-of-the-art theatres.
+Our home is one of London’s best state-of-the-art theatres.
 Purpose built for the 21st century to allow our writers, actors, directors and producers maximum creative flexibility.
-It’s from this base that we will take our work to the wider world.
-To the West End.
-To the Internet.
-And beyond.
-Our ambitions are big.
+Our ambitions are big despite our circumstances.
 We aim to move theatre forwards with new ideas, talent and energy to excite our audiences with the lateral, the fresh and the unexpected.
 It’s part of our belief that innovation, reinvention and surprise are the lifeblood of true entertainment.

 Georgia Christou is nominated for Best Writer for Yous Two at The Stage Debut Awards 2018